lateplate/lateplate.github.io/_posts/2016-04-19-why-i-dont-worry-about-our-apps-negative-reviews.md

 ---
 layout: post
 title: Why I don’t worry about our app’s negative reviews
+subtitle: Our happiest customers are most likely our quietest customers
 ---

-*Our happiest customers are most likely our quietest customers*

 Like any app developer, the Android team at Basecamp cares about our app’s reviews.
 We look at them regularly because they can be a valuable source of feedback and a way for us to talk to our customers.